Monday, November 23, 2015

 The night temperatures have started to fall below freezing now, and I have been worrying about shelter for the little hen.
 Enter Facebook.
 I could construct an insulated cooler house for her.
 In fact, that would be even better than the poor tiny little thing trying to stay warm in the relatively cavernous coop!

 I made a trip to Topeka to buy a styrofoam cooler.
 Per the First Law of Dumbassery (failure to measure equals another trip to town) it was one inch too tall to fit inside the blue storage tub already on hand.
 Cutting the cooler down to size made a huge, irritating mess of statically charged styrofoam crumbs.
 I shored up the raw edges with my trusty duct tape (famously called "hundred mile an hour tape" by my Reser cousins from Barton County).
-I packed the empty spaces with loosely crumpled newspaper, taped the two openings together, stuffed the interior with some of Ginger's hay, and viola: chicken shelter extraordinaire!
+I packed the empty spaces with loosely crumpled newspaper, taped the two openings together, stuffed the interior with some of Ginger's hay, and voila: chicken shelter extraordinaire!
 I roped it to the Dr Seuss perch and it seems sturdy enough to not crash in a hard wind.
 It makes a cozy little nest for the poor little hen!

 If I were to build this again, and I might have to, I would find a better fit to avoid damaging the styrofoam so the lid would fit snugly.
 I would also screw the storage bin lid on with four screws and use a drill to make holes along the bottom for drainage.
 I also do not know how well the hundred mile an hour tape will hold up, but I have a huge supply of that on hand at all times because the Second Law of Dumbassery states duct tape is the strong force binding the dumbass universe.